Home > States > Health insurance in Alaska

 Alaska Health Insurance Consumer Guide

-If you need help understanding the Alaska Marketplace and choosing the right health insurance plan for you and your family, this guide is for you.
+If you need help understanding the Alaska Marketplace and choosing the right health insurance plan for you and your family, this guide, including the FAQs below, is for you.
 For many, an Affordable Care Act (ACA) Marketplace plan may be a good option.

-So ACA plans in Alaska – also called Obamacare – are sold on the federally-run HealthCare.gov Marketplace platform, where plans are available from two private health insurance companies (Moda and Premera).
-If you enroll through the Marketplace, you may qualify for financial help from the government through an advance premium tax credit.
+Alaska uses the federally-run HealthCare.gov Marketplace platform, where plans are available from two private health insurance companies — Moda and Premera.
+If you enroll through the Marketplace, you may qualify for financial help from the government through an advance premium tax credit (most Alaska Marketplace enrollees qualify for these subsidies).

-Since 2004, Alaska has required fully-insured health plans (i.e. plans that aren’t self-insured) to cover out-of-network care under the state’s 80th percentile rule.
-But as of 2023, Alaska’s Division of Insurance is considering repealing the 80th Percentile Rule.2 There are concerns that it may have driven healthcare prices higher than they would otherwise be, and officials note that it might not be needed anymore, due to the federal No Surprises Act.
+Since 2004, Alaska required fully-insured health plans (i.e. plans that aren’t self-insured) to cover out-of-network care under the state’s 80th percentile rule.
+But Alaska’s Division of Insurance repealed the 80th Percentile Rule as of January 2024, in a move that generated controversy and a lawsuit filed by medical providers.2 In calling for repeal of the 80th Percentile Rule, Alaska’s insurance regulators expressed concerns that it may have driven healthcare prices higher than they would otherwise be, and noted that it might not be needed anymore, due to the federal No Surprises Act.3

 Explore our other comprehensive guides to coverage in Alaska